An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Dynamic programming algorithm

 \subsection{Bounding graphs}

 Let $\BB$ be a rooted branch decomposition of~$G$ of width~$w$.
-Recall (see Section~\ref{S:branchdecomp}) that the root~$\rho$ of~$\BB$ is a leaf associated to no edge of~$G$.
+Recall (see Section~\ref{S:branchdecomp}) that the root of~$\BB$ is a leaf associated to no edge of~$G$.
 Our algorithm will use dynamic programming in the rooted branch decomposition.
-For each arc $\alpha$ of~$\BB$, let $G_\alpha$ be the subgraph of~$G$ induced by the edges of~$G$ corresponding to the leaves of the subtree of~$\BB$ rooted at~$\alpha$.
+In the following, we fix an arc~$\alpha$ of~$\BB$, and we let $G_\alpha$ be the subgraph of~$G$ induced by the edges of~$G$ corresponding to the leaves of the subtree of~$\BB$ rooted at~$\alpha$.
 The general idea is that we compute all possible relevant embeddings of~$G_\alpha$ in subregions of~$\complex$.
 Such subregions will be delimited by a graph embedded on~$\complex$ of small complexity.
 For the dynamic program to work, we also need to keep track of the location of the vertices in the middle set of~$\alpha$.
-More precisely, a \emphdef{bounding graph} for~$G_\alpha$ is a proper labelled graph embedding~$\Pi$ on~$\complex$ (but possibly non-cellular), such that: \begin{itemize} \item some vertices of~$\Pi$ are labelled; these labels are exactly the vertices of the middle set associated with~$\alpha$, and each label appears exactly once; \item each unlabelled vertex of~$\Pi$ is mapped to a singular point of~$\complex$; \item each face of~$\Pi$ is labelled 0, 1, or~2; \item $G_\alpha$ has an embedding~$\Gamma_\alpha$ that \emphdef{respects}~$\Pi$: each vertex of~$\Pi$ labelled~$v$ is mapped, under~$\Pi$, to the image of~$v$ in~$\Gamma_\alpha$; moreover, the relative interior of each edge of~$\Gamma_\alpha$ lies in the interior of a face of~$\Pi$ labelled~2. \end{itemize} (It may seem strange to require that each singular point of~$\complex$ be covered by a vertex of~$\Pi$; however, it is necessary to cover at least the singular points on the boundary of~$\complex$, and this more general requirement, albeit slightly artificial, simplifies the argumentation.
-Also, it is slightly simpler to have three labels for the faces of a bounding graph, although two would suffice.)
+More precisely, we define \emph{bounding graphs} below; partitioning graphs are, in particular, bounding graphs.
+A \emphdef{bounding graph} for~$G_\alpha$ is a proper labelled graph embedding~$\Pi$ on~$\complex$ (but possibly non-cellular), such that: \begin{itemize} \item some vertices of~$\Pi$ are labelled; these labels are exactly $\mmid(\alpha$), and each label appears exactly once; \item each unlabelled vertex of~$\Pi$ is mapped to a singular vertex of~$\complex$; \item each face of~$\Pi$ is labelled 0, 1, or~2; \item $G_\alpha$ has an embedding~$\Gamma_\alpha$ that \emphdef{respects}~$\Pi$: each vertex of~$\Pi$ labelled~$v$ is mapped, under~$\Pi$, to the image of~$v$ in~$\Gamma_\alpha$; moreover, the relative interior of each edge of~$\Gamma_\alpha$ lies in the interior of a face of~$\Pi$ labelled~2. \end{itemize} (It may seem strange to have three labels for the faces of a bounding graph, but it simplifies the argumentation, although two would suffice.)

-A bounding graph for~$G_\alpha$ is \emphdef{sparse} if it has at most $74c+26w$~edges.
+A bounding graph for~$G_\alpha$ is \emphdef{sparse} if it has at most $75c+27w$~edges.
 Remark that, if $\Gamma$ is a sparse proper cellular embedding of~$G$ on~$\complex$ (as defined in Section~\ref{S:partitioning}), then $\Pi(\Gamma,\alpha)$ is a sparse bounding graph for the restriction of~$\Gamma$ to~$G_\alpha$.